shelt/freecoin-legacy/README.md

 * Memory allocation (i.e., blocks) for a function's output is always done via implementation.
 Pointers to the pre-allocated memory block are passed into the function (typically as the last parameter).
 * Only include things in the header file when the header file itself needs them.

-### To-Do
-* Blocks
-* Protocol
-* What is the input signature a signature of?
-* Need to store the tx hash in the block header.
-* Better documentation